iphyer/BBQ-Madhacks2018/README.md

 ## How we built it

 ## Challenges we ran into
+We don't have much experience in web development.
+First we find it difficult to use css to customize our web page.
+Then we run into some trouble when trying to make the image map interactive.

 ## Accomplishments that we're proud of
+We build a tool that is very easy to use and can make the complicated debugging process much easier.

 ## What we learned
+Mostly web development, including html, css, javascript, flask(python), etc.
+As we mentioned, both team members don't know how to do web develop before.
+This project gave us some experience in both front-end and back-end.

 ## What's next for BBQ
+BBQ act as a online tool for object detection debugging.
+For future work, we plan to add a model deployment module to BBQ, where users can upload their model to the web service and the other users can use them to detect image online.